Rohansalwi/UFOs/README.md

 Create, populate, and dynamically filter a table using JavaScript and HTML

 ### Overview
-The request from a client was to display a table organizing UFO data stored as a JavaScript array.
+The client requested to display a table organizing UFO data stored as a JavaScript file.
 The client wanted the ability to filter by multiple criteria creating a dynamic website.
 The table was created using JavaScript, while HTML/CSS and Bootstrap were used to modify the aesthetics of the website.

 ### Results:
 Welcome to UFO Sightings!